freundgithub/germanHTRtrainingDATA/README.md

 ### Format of Data:

-For an easy implemantation with the pupular IAM database, the terms of german occupational data is prepared like the IAM database in form of ordner structer and ground thruth text file.
-The metadata of the positional arguments of the bounding box, the word transcription and the grammatical tag are placeholders and doesn't represent the real value.
+For easy implementation with the popular IAM database, the terms of the German occupational data are prepared like the IAM database in the form of an ordner structer and a ground thruth text file.
+The metadata of the positional arguments of the bounding box, the word transcription and the grammatical tag are placeholders and don't represent the real value.

 ## Future work